Ethelwina, Or The House of Fitz-Auburne: Royalist Gothic and chivalric self-sacrifice

+Dale Townshend identifies Ethelwina as Royalist Gothic, which he calls "a fictional mode which, having retrieved the Gothic from its popular associations with radical jacobin politics of the 1790s, puts the form to decidedly conservative, counter-revolutionary and Royalist political use."
 A nostalgia for medieval chivalry was a common conservative discourse in the late eighteenth century, as exemplified in Edmund Burke's influential complaint in Reflections on the Revolution in France (1790) that "the age of chivalry is gone ... and the glory of Europe is extinguished for ever."
 The reign of Edward III was considered by late eighteenth-century historians as the pinnacle of medieval chivalry, reflected in the founding of the Order of the Garter.
-Curties's depiction of Edward III as a monarch further aligns Ethelwina with the conservative, pro-Royalist historiographical endeavors of his day, as he carefully omits less flattering aspects of his reign that had begun to appear in contemporary historical accounts.
+Curties's depiction of Edward III as a monarch aligns Ethelwina with the conservative, pro-Royalist historiographical endeavors of his day, as he carefully omits less flattering aspects of his reign that had begun to appear in contemporary historical accounts.
 The novel's detailed descriptions of Edward III's military campaigns against Scotland and France also serve to reinforce its celebration of English military supremacy and monarchical authority.